How to Use Velocity Checks as an Effective Fraud Tool

 As fraud evolves and becomes more sophisticated, you see more of these fraudsters with airtight credentials, and it takes a varied set of tactics to detect them.
 How can merchants make velocity checking an effective element in their overall anti-fraud strategy?

 Fraud is a big problem for eCommerce merchants, and it just keeps growing.
-This year saw a 9% increase in monthly fraud attacks over last year, and nearly every successful fraud attack turns into a chargeback that costs the merchant revenue, fees, and an increase to their chargeback ratio.
+2020 saw a 9% increase in monthly fraud attacks over the previous year, and nearly every successful fraud attack turns into a chargeback that costs the merchant revenue, fees, and an increase to their chargeback ratio.

 Legitimate true fraud chargebacks can’t be fought, merchants have to accept them—which means that the only way to stop them is to prevent fraudulent transactions from happening in the first place.
 That’s why a strong anti-fraud strategy is the cornerstone of any good chargeback management plan.